MWelHeb/empirical_eyes/README.md

 #### empirical_eyes

 In this repository I aim to publish some data science projects which I have conducted.
+The documentation is ongoing and currently takes place in following document

-Following projects exist:
+As soon as a prototype of the project is ready a corresonding reference is published.
+Following projects exist so far:

 [Covid19 Scan](http://18.192.208.203:8501/)